jalkjaer/gawk_vis/README.md

 The target `//:libgawk_vis.so` is a fileset with just the extension

 ## Building
-If you just want the shared lib: run
+If you just want the shared lib, run:
 ```bash
 bazel build //:gawk_vis
 ```